 Interactive Bulletin Board

 Transform a bulletin board into a giant advent calendar, with flaps revealing fun facts or jokes.
-This became a daily highlight for my students, sparking laughter and learning.
+This became a daily highlight for my students, sparking laughter and learning, and fits perfectly with other back to school bulletin board ideas.

 Activity-Based Calendar